Objectives and strategy

-Not only does this contribute to increase policy uptake of research findings, but experience has also shown that the researchers who engage in such activities usually benefit from increased exposure and acknowledgement as field experts at the national level, which in turn ensures the long term impact of PEP support.
+Not only does this contribute to increase policy uptake of research findings, but experience has also proven that the researchers who engage in such activities usually benefit from increased exposure and acknowledgement as field experts at the national level, which in turn ensures the long term impact of PEP support.

 According to periodical surveys conducted with PEP-supported research teams:

 - 1 in 2 PEP researchers experiences significant career-promoting events, with 40% leading to their increased involvement in local/national policy processes

 - 1 in 2 PEP projects result in findings reported in national news media

 - 1 in 3 PEP projects leads to findings taken up to inform local/national policy decisions

 Find out more about PEP impact stories

 In 2016, PEP organized an international Policy Forum to discuss the challenges and options faced by researchers to successfully link their research work with policy actions.
 From this dialogue has resulted a very useful set of conclusions and recommendations to maximize chances of research uptake.